ctcac00/mongodb-kafka-elasticsearch/README.md

 |Authorization|Basic ZWxhc3RpYzpjaGFuZ2VtZQ==|

-Then use `test.test` as the index you want to connect to
+Then use `test.test` as the index you want to connect to It should show an empty table at this point

 * Add data to the `test.test` collection
-* Reload Dejavu to see the data
+* Reload Dejavu to see the data (see the Note section if you want to use the demo app)

 ## Backend API